Ask us anything and we will gather your questions over time and extend our answers here below. Send your questions to email@example.com.

 Q: Why Peru and Thailand?

 A: There are two main considerations behind our choice of countries to operate in.
-We aim for social impact as well as high quality products.
-We started up in Peru, as it is home to high quality wool from free roaming alpacas and some of the world’s most skilled knitters.
-In Thailand, there is a rich tradition and expertise of weaving beautiful silk.
+We aim for social impact as well as high-quality products.
+We started up in Peru, as it is home to high-quality wool from free-roaming alpacas and some of the world’s most skilled knitters.
+In Thailand, there is a rich tradition and expertise in weaving beautiful silk.

 In both of these countries, poverty is the main reason why women are incarcerated.
-Drug-trafficking, prostitution and theft being some of the main criminal offenses.
-By providing job training, experience and a living wage to break the spiral of poverty, we believe we can have a high social impact in both Peru and Thailand through products of high quality.
+Drug-trafficking, prostitution, and theft are some of the main criminal offenses.
+By providing job training, experience, and a living wage to break the spiral of poverty, we believe we can have a high social impact in both Peru and Thailand through products of high quality.

 Q: Which country is next?